 Knowing you’ve made a conscious decision as a responsible tourist to stay eco, you can rest easy and stay with environmental peace of mind.

-I suppose this is a good time to mention that we’re launching our Alternative Eco-Cabins on the Isle of Cumbrae, in late 2021!
-They’ll be built from sustainable materials, powered by 100% renewable energy and we’ll have 10 trees planted for every booking made, through our partnership with Ecologi.
+I suppose this is a good time to mention that we’re launching our Alternative Eco-Cabins on the Isle of Cumbrae, in Summer 2022!
+They’re built locally from sustainable materials, are powered by 100% renewable energy and we’ll have 5 trees planted for every booking made, through our partnership with Ecologi.

 Check out Jack’s Alt-Stays’ Climate Action Plan, and sign up below to be the first to hear about our launch plans, and for the chance to win free stay giveaways!